-- (13) Leaving the playing area without permission.
-If a player needs to leave the playing area during a frame or match, "Time Out" must firstly be granted by the referee. { see (I) Time Allowed (5) } - (14) Playing a shot after neglecting to nominate a choice of Colour when the obligation and right to do so existed. { see (H) Deciding Colours (1)(e) }. - (15) Playing A Push Shot or Double Hit of a type defined in (O) Push Shots and Double Hits. - (16) Failing to perform a "Legal Shot". { see (G)Legal Shot } - (17) After being awarded a Foul Snooker or Foul Jaw Snooker:- Playing an opponents ball or the Eight Ball without firstly nominating that ball. - (18) Playing a shot while not having at least one foot touching the floor. - (19) Failing to "Play Away" from a touching ball. { see (S) Touching Balls (1)(a) } - (20) A ball remaining off the table. {see (T) Balls Off the Table} - (21) Players body or clothing touching any ball.
+(13) Leaving the playing area without permission.
+If a player needs to leave the playing area during a frame or match, "Time Out" must firstly be granted by the referee. { see (I) Time Allowed (5) }

+(14) Playing a shot after neglecting to nominate a choice of Colour when the obligation and right to do so existed. { see (H) Deciding Colours (1)(d) }

+(15) Playing a Push Shot or Double Hit of a type defined in (O) Push Shots and Double Hits.

+(16) Failing to perform a "Legal Shot". { see(G) Legal Shot }

+(17) After being awarded a Foul Snooker or Foul Jaw Snooker: - Playing an opponents ball or the Eight Ball without firstly nominating that ball.

+(18) Playing a shot while not having at least one foot touching the floor.

+(19) Failing to "Play Away" from a touching ball. { see (R) Touching Balls (1)(a) }

+(20) A ball remaining off the table. {see (S) Balls Off the Table}

+(21) Players body or clothing touching any ball.

-- K Standard Fouls continued..... - (22) Accidental Jump Shot, miscue, or when forcing the Cue Ball to a cushion and the rebound jumps a ball.
-(If the Cue Ball leaves the bed of the table and misses on Object Ball that would have been struck had the Cue Ball not left the table on an otherwise identical shot, the Cue Ball is deemed to have jumped over that Object Ball).
-A break shot that results in the pack being jumped will be deemed to be Not a Fair Break (see 4b).
-Also note M5 Serious Fouls.
+(22) Jump shot.
+(If the Cue ball leaves the bed of the table and misses an Object ball that would have been struck had the Cue Ball not left the table on an otherwise identical shot, the Cue Ball is deemed to have jumped over that object ball).
+A break shot that results in the pack being jumped will be deemed to be not a Fair Break (see 4b)